-It was nightfall, I've been here a little over a day.
-Curiosity got the better of me and I went over to get a closer look at the mounted heads on his wall.
+It was nightfall.
+I've been here a little over a day.
+Curiosity got the better of me and I went over to get a closer look at the mounted heads on the wall.
 While I was examining them, fear spread through me.
 I came to the realization that they weren't fake.
+Did he do this?
+He murdered 4 people in the ally way.
+I put my hand over my mouth.
+I never really thought I was rendered unconscious by hitting my head.
+I started to panic.
 Kevin's a psycho, probably not medicated and obviously dangerous, even to me.
 My thoughts were interrupted by the sound of a key unlatching on the door.
 I gasped and had no time to move.
-The door cracked open silently.
-He silently walked in watching me.
+The door cracked open quietly.
+He silently walked in watching me with a small smile.
 He stepped close to me but I backed away from away from him.

 "I want to leave now."
 My voice shook.
-He raised his brows and shook his head 'no.' My face twitched.
+The smile left his face and he raised his brows and shook his head 'no.' My face twitched.
 "I just want to go."
 I moved to walk around him and gasped when he cut me off.
 "Look, I…I appreciate you saving me and giving me shelter for awhile and-" I stopped abruptly as he took my hands in his.
 I pulled away.
 I tried to walk around him and he stepped in front of me again.
 "What are you doing?
 I want to leave."
 I asked and went to walk around him again.
 He cut me off again.
 I started to fight and push past him.
-He quickly maneuvered me standing me still in front of him.
+He quickly maneuvered me, standing me still in front of him.
 I twisted out of his grip.
 I went to punch him but never made contact.

 He finally stopped touching me and rose to his feet slowly.
 I curled up on my side putting my hand over my mouth and avoided his stare.
 He left and I took a few deep breathes and thought I had privacy to let my emotions out but he came right back.
 He brought with him a plate of food and a glass of water.
 I couldn't catch my breath from sobbing in time to tell him anything.
 He left right away and was gone for hours.